microsoft/DeepSpeed/blogs/deepspeed-fastgen/README.md

 <img src="assets/images/observation-prompt-v-latency.png" alt="" width="480"/><br>
 </div>

 *__2. How does a model's throughput respond to changing the number of tokens in the forward pass?__* An LLM has two key operating regions with a relatively steep transition.
 With a small number of tokens, the GPU bottleneck is reading the model from memory and so throughput scales with the number of tokens, whereas with many tokens the model is throughput bound by compute and sees near-constant throughput.
-The model should run highly efficiently if all forward passes are in the throughput saturating region.
+The model should run highly efficiently if all forward passes are in the throughput-saturating region.

 <div align="center">
 <img src="assets/images/observation-prompt-v-flops.png" alt="" width="480"/><br>